nhsengland/NHSSynth/docs/development_guide.md

 ### Style

 We use [`black`](https://black.readthedocs.io/en/stable/) for code formatting.
 This is a fairly opinionated formatter, but it is widely used and has a good reputation.
-We also use [`isort`](https://pycqa.github.io/isort/) to manage imports.
-Both of these tools are run automatically via a [`pre-commit`](https://pre-commit.com) hook.
+We also use [`ruff`](https://docs.astral.sh/ruff/) to manage imports and lint the code.
+Both of these tools are run automatically via [`pre-commit`](https://pre-commit.com) hooks.
 Ensure you have installed the package with the `dev` group of dependencies and then run the following command to install the hooks:

 ```bash
 pre-commit install